 If Dutch Oven Peach Cobbler isn’t on your summer bucket list yet, it’s time to run to the store, snag all the peaches, and prepare for what is sure to be the highlight of your season.
 The easy cobbler batter takes less than five minutes to stir together, the juicy peach filling will drip down your chin, and from the very first bite, you’ll realize you are happily ruined from every other dessert from now until next peach season.

 Peach cobbler is a dessert of LEGEND in my family.
-Growing up, my Grammy made homemade peach cobbler every summer.
+Growing up, my Grammy made homemade peach cobbler every summer (which inspired my classic Easy Peach Cobbler).
 We loved it so much that my sister started requesting it for her birthday instead of cake.

 For as much as I adore peach cobbler, between already having baked my favorite homemade Peach Crisp and Baked Peaches, two from-scratch fruit pies (both using my foolproof Whole Wheat Pie Crust), and our constant “emergency” ice cream runs, I thought it might be best for the summer desserts and me to take a break for the season…